ismail2ov/docker-spring-cloud-contract-stub-runner-examples/README.md

 # Docker Spring Cloud Contract Stub Runner examples
 This is a repository with examples of how to use Docker images to run stubs created with [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/).
+The base image is created in project [Docker image to run stubs created with Spring Cloud Contract](https://github.com/ismail2ov/docker-spring-cloud-contract-stub-runner).

 ## How to use?